 One of the most difficult things about working from home is that a lot of people don’t take it seriously, and assume you’re “not really working”, so are basically at their disposal.
 I can’t count the number of times someone has assumed I’d be available for whatever they want me to to do, because I can “just work in the evening instead!”
 Sometimes I can “just work in the evening instead”, true: but what if I don’t want to?
 What if I had something planned for the evening – which I now have to cancel, so I can spend the night catching up with the work I missed in the afternoon?
 What if I had a deadline to meet, or some other reason why I needed to work at a particular time?

 People assume that home-based workers – and especially bloggers – don’t have deadlines to meet, but that’s not necessarily true.
 When I was a freelancer, for instance, I wrote for newspapers, who had strict print deadlines: if I’d missed one on the basis that “someone turned up for a coffee”, I’d never write for that publication again – and possibly not for any other ones, either.
-Terry, meanwhile, does work for clients and if he tells someone he’ll have their website live at X time, they’ll find it really unprofessional if he misses that deadline and says, “Oh, I decided just to launch it at 3am instead, because I can work whenever I like!”
+Terry, meanwhile, does work for clients, who expect him to be available during normal working hours, and have projects completed at the agreed time, whether or not someone decided to drop in for coffee.

-I’m sure this is true for some people, and it’s also true that there are days when I’m still wearing my workout clothes at lunchtime – and I haven’t actually worked out yet – but for me, I have to get dressed to feel productive.
+I‘m sure this is true for some people, and it’s also true that there are days when I’m still wearing my dressing gown at lunchtime – although, to be fair, that’s more of a consequence of parenthood than of working from home, really.
+For me, though, I have to get dressed to feel productive.
 I’m not saying I put on a suit, or even get particularly “dressed up”, but I do have to be wearing clothes I wouldn’t be embarrassed to walk to the post office in, say, at the very least.
 I also don’t work in bed (other than on a Saturday morning, when I’ll set up my laptop there for a few hours): it’s actually not particularly comfortable, so I have a home office, with a desk, and that’s where the vast majority of my work is done.